nuxt/docs/en/guide/vuex-store.md

 ```

 ## Vuex Strict Mode

 Strict mode is enabled by default on dev mode and turned off in production mode.
-To disable strict mode in dev,
+To disable strict mode in dev, follow the below example.

 ### Module Mode

 `export const strict = false`

 ### Classic Mode

 ```
 import Vuex from 'vuex'